 - Power Floats: The only times her feet touch the ground are during her dance emotes.

-- Series Mascot: Seems to be one of the unofficial faces of the game, appearing prominently in promotional material.
+- Series Mascot: Like with Androxus, Pip and Kinessa, Ying seems to be one of the unofficial faces of the game, appearing prominently in promotional material.

 - Ship Tease: With Sha Lin.